plone/training/docs/volto_customization/installation.md

 ## Documentation and Resources

-Refer to the <a target="_blank" href="https://6.docs.plone.org/volto/index.html">official Volto documentation</a> for in-depth guides, tutorials, and examples.
+Refer to the [official Volto documentation](https://6.docs.plone.org/volto/index.html) for in-depth guides, tutorials, and examples.

-Join the Volto community, participate in discussions, and ask questions on the Volto GitHub repository or the <a target="_blank" href="https://plone.org/news-and-events/news/2021/join-plone-chat-now-at-discord">Plone community chat on Discord</a>.
+Join the Volto community, participate in discussions, and ask questions on the Volto GitHub repository or the [Plone community chat on Discord](https://plone.org/news-and-events/news/2021/join-plone-chat-now-at-discord)

 ```{warning}
 Getting started with Volto may seem complex at first, but with practice and exploration, you'll become more comfortable with its features and capabilities.
 It offers a powerful and flexible platform for building modern web applications with React and Plone.